Cysharp/MagicOnion/README.md

 Console.WriteLine("Client Received:" + result);
 ```

 MagicOnion allows primitive, multiple request value.
-Complex type is serialized by LZ4 Compressed MsgPack by [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) so type should follow MessagePack for C# rules.
+Complex type is serialized by LZ4 Compressed MsgPack using [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) so type should follow MessagePack for C# rules.

 > for Server Hosting, We recommend to use `MagicOnion.Hosting`, it is easy to host and wait terminate signal, load from config, support DI, etc. see [Server host](#server-host) section.